PunishXIV/Splatoon/CONTRIBUTING.md

 ## Before you proceed with pull request, please consider the following:

 ### No AI
 Please do not contribute code that was AI-generated or written with heavy AI-assistance.
+Exception: if a plugin allows for loadable scripts or modules, feel free to use AI for these scripts or modules without any restrictions.
+Output should be still human readable, though.

 ### Keep additions contained
 If you would add new functions, please create own classes for them and keep them contained.
 The plugin should not become dependent on added functions; the plugin's ability to work should not be harmed if added functions become unavailable and have to be disabled.